menegax/SENG302-Organ-Donation-Management-System/doc/manual_test/gui_component_test/gui_assigning_organs_test.md

     - Double click on an entry in their donating list or receiving list that has an assignment
     - Verify that the profile of the assigned patient opens

+9. Setting an assigned receiver to dead
+    - Log in as an admin or clinician
+    - Navigate to the profile of a patient that is the assigned receiver of an organ
+    - Update their death details so that the patient is now dead
+    - Verify that the assignment for the assigned organ is removed on the receiver profile
+    - Verify that the assignment for the assigned organ is removed on the donator profile

 ### 21/09/2018 - Kyle Lamb

 1. Pass